ggebbie/OPT2k.mat/README.md

 * Dependencies

+`git` is required to download and update the dependent package `TMI`.
 OPT2k requires the TMI package v.0.8.2 or greater.
 You can clone it manually with `git clone https://github.com/ggebbie/TMI` or follow the MATLAB scripts.
-If TMI already exists in your configuration, the code will not check for the latest version, but it may be required for consistency.
+OPT2k checks if the TMI package already exists in the `OPT2k` directory or one directory up the file heirarchy.

+`wget` is used to download the optional dependent package `gsw` (Gibbs seawater toolbox for MATLAB).

 Code has been tested for MATLAB version 9.10.0.1602886 (R2021a).